 A native of Baytown, Texas, he grew up close to the Houston Ship Channel and the Port of Houston.
 Mr. Guenther currently resides in Pearland with his wife Fabiana and two children.
 He enjoys hunting, fishing, and golf and is a dedicated supporter of Texas A&M athletics.

-Thomas J. Heidt, Chief Operations Officer
+Thomas J. Heidt, Chief Operating Officer

 Thomas J. Heidt is the Chief Operating Officer for Port Houston.
 He has responsibility for all operating areas of the port which include Commercial, Finance, Health, Safety, Security, Environmental, Information Technology, Port Infrastructure and Port Operations.